-The HSCN Peering Exchange Service has been contracted to Redcentric Solutions Ltd and platform delivery is underway.
+The HSCN Peering Exchange Service has been contracted to Redcentric Solutions Ltd.

 The Peering Exchange is a critical component of HSCN and allows the interconnection of multiple supplier networks - enabling HSCN consumers using different network suppliers to reliably communicate.

 Platform delivery is complete and the Peering Exchange is fully interconnected with the Transition Network.

 The HSCN Peering Exchanges will be located at: